-From our Sponsor: Save years of struggle and frustration by discovering techniques revealed by some of the world’s top artists in just three days in the world’s largest online art training event, Watercolor Live, January 28-30, 2021 with Beginner’s Day on January 27.
-Save up to $500 if you register by January 10.
+From our Sponsor: Save years of struggle and frustration by discovering techniques revealed by some of the world’s top artists in just three days in the world’s largest online art training event, Watercolor Live, in January 2022.

 BY JENNIFER HUNTER

 The image of my face greeted me on a monitor.
 I glanced around the room noting the emerald green wall and the shiny instruments laid upon the table.
 The room was buzzing with blue clad personnel all there for me.
 I was here to welcome my future.
 Moments earlier, I had held the hand of a kind surgeon and thanked him for what he was about to do.

 I had not been able to paint for a year and a half, and my last painting had been accepted into an OPA Salon show.
 Every brush stroke hurt, and I didn’t have the strength to hold up my arm and hand.
 I sat at my easel with my arm supported on my mom’s walker and tried to make strokes that looked like I had used my arm.
 I had to rest often and hoped no one could see my physical pain.